Chrisw00d1/battleships/README.md

 2. Getting the player to place their ships with the ability to rotate them
 3. Randomly placing the computer’s ships
 4. Getting the player to fire at the computers grid
-5. Getting the computer to fire back wit some calculated guesses
+5. Getting the computer to fire back with some calculated guesses
 6. Creating a win/lose condition
 7. Reseting the game to be able to play again